Photography: Tim Ngo

-Hannah McKellar is a textile artist based on Gadigal/Wangal land (Sydney, Australia).
-McKellar's practice explores the intersections of embroidery, sculpture, and cartography, using hand-stitched techniques to reinterpret mapping systems.
-Her works often take the form of soft sculptural landscapes, resembling topographic maps, landforms, and bodies of water.
-Recently, McKellar has been critically examining mapping traditions through processes of deconstruction and ‘unmapping,’ challenging cartographic conventions through visual and material experimentation.
+Hannah McKellar is a textile artist living and working on Gadigal/Wangal land (Sydney, Australia).
+Her practice navigates the intersections of embroidery, sculpture, and cartography, using slow, hand-stitched techniques to reinterpret mapping systems and reimagine our relationship to place.
+McKellar’s soft sculptural forms often echo the contours of topographic maps, landforms, and bodies of water, while her larger wall-based works take on the presence of golden shields—objects of protection and self-preservation.

 McKellar graduated from the National Art School with a Bachelor of Fine Arts (Printmaking) in 2015.
 McKellar has been selected as a finalist in a range of Art Prizes including Deakin Small Sculpture Award 2024; North Sydney Art Prize 2024; Wyndham Art Prize 2023; Brunswick Street Gallery’s Small Works Art Prize 2023 (Object Prize Winner); Fisher’s Ghost Art Award 2022; Environmental Art and Design Prize Northern Beaches 2022 and; Cooks River Small Sculpture Prize 2017 (Highly Commended).
 McKellar has participated in several local and interstate exhibitions including Petite Miniature Textiles, Wangaratta Art Gallery 2022; The Passion According to G.H, STACKS Projects 2019; Nothing is as Valuable as You, Peacock Gallery 2018; Art and Ecology Symposium, Bankstown Arts Centre, 2017 and; 50, Port Jackson Press 2015.